Family planning policies of China: Two-child policy

 The two-child policy may have been created due to the concerns of population aging, although analyzing this policy from an environmental view point, it may have drastic effects.
 When the Chinese Communist Party decided to relax this policy and allow two children per a household, it made their carbon neutrality goal significantly harder to reach by 2060.
 The workforce will not be affected from the increase from the one child policy to the two child policy, during the short term aspects.
 Although it will slowly decline from the creation of the policy until 2020 and then moderately decline from 2020 to 2030.
 After 2030 this is when the benefits of the two child policy will become evident as this is when the elderly dependent ration will decrease.
 In terms of the average water resource and farmland per a person it is predicted that these valuables will reach its lowest value in the year 2029, by about 2% and 6% respectively.
 The air pollution in China has been publicized due to its high levels and strenuous affects on the Chinese community.
 Through enacting the two-child policy it is going to cause a high increase of about 8% in gross domestic product use.
 China is in the works of building vast amounts of coal plants in order to manage their coal usage, though reports state that there has been a 17% influx of coal usage after stating their goals.
 China wants to lower their carbon usage although having more people in the workforce will produce economic growth, making these carbon goals harder to reach.
 The household in China contribute to 34% of the national carbon footprint during a study done in 2012.
 It is fair to say that "Carbon inequality declines with economic growth in China," due to the carbon foot print Gini in 2007 of 0.44 to 0.37 during 2012.
 In comparison to the released documentation of income dropped slightly from 0.48 in 2007 to 0.47 in 2008.
-So in terms of the Two-Child Policy, as the economy is declining due to low amount of workers available and less factory/importations available, it allows for the environment to rehabilitate.